proatgram/Obsidian-Vault-Backup/Drivers Ed/Boat.md

 - Boat operator is responsible for ensuring everyone understands basic safety practices like where to find fire extinguishers, PFD's, and Visual Distress Signals
 - Conduct Emergency Drill
 	- Be sure they can operate safely

+- Don't capsize kayake, low center of gravity, 3 points of contact
+- It is legal for a PWC to cross at a right angle when visibility is unobstructed

+- Zebra Muscles
 	-